UniqueNetwork/marketplace-docker/README.md

 Copy the `Substrate mirror of ethereum mirror` address and send some QTZ there.
 Now all ethereum transactions will be sponsored from this address.

+> :warning: You should remember this address, because later all transfers to ethereum addresses, including your contact address, will be sponsored by it.
+So don't forget to keep some QTZ balance there.

 ### 4. Configure Marketplace

 Set the list of ids of the created collections in the `.env` file: